 In my opinion, nurture is far more important than nature, as with good nurturing you will make the child love to sing, and if they love singing then there is a far higher chance of them becoming a singer.
 However there are some parents who take this way too seriously, let us not forget that the early ages are childhood is just for learning and having fun, you will only end up making a child hate to sing if their entire life is revolving around singing.

 On the other hand, children who are not nurtured towards singing but do have good genes to sing might never discover how good they are.
 In some lucky cases, they will eventually discover that they do possess a huge potential of becoming a singer, the problem is that the later they discover their ability to sing is that it will actually become a lot harder to focus on singing later down in life.

 The gender of a person is extremely important, even if they have singing in their genes.
 Females tend to have the same tenor voice for all of their lives, this makes for them a far easier time to learn how to sing and actually to improve their singing.
 On the other hand, young male singers do also have a tenor voice, until they hit puberty.
 Some male children who were considered talented singers at an early age, once they hit puberty they are no longer considered talented singers, and this is mostly due to the hormonal changes that they go through during puberty.

 Singing can be genetic, although this doesn’t mean that you will become a successful singer.
-The problem is that it is extremely hard to accurately measure talent, on the other hand, success if also fairly subjective.
-Most of the studies revolving around if singing is genetic ten to focus on the absolute pitch, this is a fairly narrow perspective, as there are soo many variables which could end up making anybody a good singer.
+The problem is that it is extremely hard to accurately measure talent, on the other hand, success is also fairly subjective.
+Most of the studies revolving around if singing is genetic tend to focus on the absolute pitch, this is a fairly narrow perspective, as there are soo many variables that could end up making anybody a good singer.